 - 1. Neither party may assign or otherwise transfer this AGREEMENT and the rights acquired hereunder without the written consent of the other party.
 Any permitted assignee must agree in writing to be bound by the terms of this AGREEMENT. - 2.
-Each party will ensure that its officers, employees and agents comply with the obligations imposed on it by this AGREEMENT as if personally bound by those obligations. - 3.
-This AGREEMENT will terminate on the earliest of the following occasions129: - On completion of the GUEST RESEARCHER'S current research at the HOSTING INSTITUTION - □ On the departure of the GUEST RESEARCHER from the HOSTING INSTITUTION - On a thirty (30) day written notice by either party to the other - □ On the predetermined closure date of this AGREEMENT [date: DD/MM/YYYY].

-The expiration or termination of this AGREEMENT, shall not affect other legal obligations of the GUEST RESEARCHERS entered into with the HOSTING INSTITUTION.
-This AGREEMENT is governed by and shall be construed in accordance with the law of the home country of the HOSTING INSTITUTION.

-Name (in block letters)

-signature Guest Researcher:

-The following signatures grant permission to utilise genetic resources and conduct research at:

-Name of HOSTING INSTITUTION
+Each party will ensure that its officers, employees and agents comply with the obligations imposed on it by this AGREEMENT as if personally bound by those obligations.

+posed on it by this monte.
+The do it perso stratify bound by those obligations.
+3. Th is AGREEMENT will terminate on the earli est of the following occasions 9 : On completion of the GUEST RESEARCHE ER'S current research at the HOSTING INSTITUTION On the departure of the GUEST RESEARC CHER from the HOSTING INSTITUTION On a thirty (30) day written notice by eit her party to the other ☐ On the predetermined closure date of this AGREEMENT [date: DD/MM/YYYY].
+GL an JEST d sh • IT, shall not affect other legal obligations of the TING INSTITUTION.
+This AGREEMENT is governed by w of the home country of the HOSTING Na me (in block letters) signature Guest Researcher: The following signatures grant permission to utilise genetic resources and conduct research at: Na me of HOSTING INSTITUTION Co nfirr med by: Da te: